lucapescatore88/B2KTauMu/README.md

     - loc.TMPS   = $LB2LEMUANAROOT/tables/templates/
     - loc.TUPLE  = /eos/lhcb/user/p/pluca/Analysis/B2KTauMu/Tuple/

-* Provide a common database saved on disk (still needs handling of more people working at same time), e.g.:.
+* Provide a common database saved on disk to presist results, e.g.:.

 ```
-from B2KTauMuEnv import *
+import B2KTauMuEnv as an
-print db
+print an.db
 {'Test':True, ...}
-db['myeff'] = 0.99
+an.db['myeff'] = 0.99
 dumpDB() ## Saves it to disk
 ```

 * Provide easy handling of output files, e.g.:

+Create a file (only the first time)
 ```
-from B2KTauMuEnv import *
+import B2KTauMuEnv as an
-outfiles.create("yields") ## Will create the $LB2LEMUROOT/tables/yields.txt file and remember that it exists (only first time)
+an.outfiles.create("yields")                ## Will create the $B2KTAUMUROOT/tables/yields.txt
-outfile.writeline("yields","N_B0 = 4000")
+outfile.writeline("yields","N_B0 = 4000")   ## Now you can write stuff into it or... (see following)
 ```

 Or even better use templates!!!

-   - Crate a file in the templates folder.
+   - Crate a .tmp file in the tables/templates folder.
 You can write whatever you want into it just put the values to substitute into {}

    E.g.
    ```
-   seleff = ${sel_eff} \pm {sel_eff_err}$
+   yield_signal = ${yield_sig} \pm {yield_sig_err}$
    ```

-   And then use the `db` object to fill it!!
+   And then fill it!
+(Will take by defulta the values saved in an.db)

 ```
-from B2KTauMuEnv import *
-outfile.fill_template("efficiencies","eff_tmp",db)
+import B2KTauMuEnv as an
+an.outfile.fill_template("efficiencies","eff_tmp")
 ```

   This will look for the keys into the db, fill them into your template and same everything to $REPO/tables/efficiency.txt

-* Make available to every script any other variable you wish to define into B2KTauMu.py.

 ### Snakemake